Model-based clustering of categorical data based on the Hamming distance: Empirical analysis

 \section{Empirical analysis}

 An extensive simulation study is carried out to assess the accuracy of the HMM in recovering a true partition.
-The details of the simulation design, composed of four different scenarios, are deferred to the Supplementary materials (Section \ref{sec:simulation}), along with a discussion of the results.
-In summary, the simulation study shows that the HMM is able to recover the underlying partition and it outperforms competitors such as K-modes algorithm \citep{Huang} and HD-vector algorithm \citep{zhang_clustering_2006}.
+The details of the simulation design are deferred to the Supplementary materials (Section \ref{sec:simulation}), along with a discussion of the results.
+In summary, the simulation study shows that the HMM is able to recover the underlying partition and it outperforms competitors such as the K-modes \citep{Huang}, the AutoCLASS \citep{autoclass} and the HD-vector \citep{zhang_clustering_2006} algorithms, also in the case of missing values and when data are generated from dependent variables within the clusters.

-Analysis of two real datasets are presented here: in Section \ref{sec:zoo} we analyze a reference dataset for which the true partition is known, while in Section \ref{sec:real_data} we analyze a popular high-dimensional dataset consisting of handwritten digits from the US postal services.
+Analysis of two real datasets are presented here: in Section \ref{sec:zoo}, we analyze a reference dataset for which the true partition is known, while in Section \ref{sec:real_data}, we analyze a popular high-dimensional dataset consisting of handwritten digits from the US postal services.
+In the Supplementary materials, we present the analysis of two further datasets: the Soybean data, previously studied by \citet{zhang_clustering_2006}, see Section \ref{app:soy}, and the MVAD data, previously studied by \citet{mcvicar2002} and \citet{murphy2021}, see Section \ref{app:mvad}.